sdownin/awareness-cues-amj/README.md

 This repository contains R scripts and links to serialized data files for computations used in

- * Downing, Kang, & Markman (Forthcoming) "What you don't see can hurt you: Awareness cues to profile indirect competitors."
+ * Downing, Kang, & Markman (Forthcoming) "What you don't see can hurt you: Awareness cues to profile indirect competitors." _Academy of Management Journal_.

 #### Acknowledgement